nilearn/nilearn/doc/decoding/decoding_intro.rst

 Visualizing the results
 -----------------------

-To visualize the results, Decoder handles two main steps for you :
+To visualize the results, :class:`nilearn.decoding.Decoder` handles two main steps for you :

 - first get the support vectors of the SVC and inverse the feature selection mechanism